 Configure Output Device

-This can be easily done from the Volume icon in the System tray, here you get two additional options.
+This can be easily done from the Volume icon in the System tray; here you get two additional options.
 First, you can access the device properties, and second, you can troubleshoot.
 Click on the device properties, and it will open the class window for that device.
-It may offer options like options to disable enhancements, select sample rate, bit depth, and configure spatial sound.
+It may offer options like options to disable enhancements, select the sample rate, bit depth, and configure the spatial sound.

 Configure Input Device aka Microphone

-The troubleshoot button makes it easier to figure out the problem, especially if you are using Microphone on day to day basis which could be either for writing documents or making voice calls.
+The troubleshoot button makes it easier to figure out the problem, especially if you are using a Microphone on day to day basis, which could be either for writing documents or making voice calls.